 It has been said that the Jews put Jesus to death.
-This statement is often misunderstood and can be an unwitting incentive for prejudice against the Jewish people.
-It is important to note that the Biblical term, “the Jews,” refers to the Jewish leadership, not the Jewish people in general.
-However, the fact is, all people—you and I—put Jesus to death.
+This statement is often misunderstood and can be an unwitting reason for prejudice against the Jewish people.
+However, it is important to note that the Biblical term, the Jews, refers to the Jewish leadership, not the Jewish people in general.
+The fact is, all people—you and I—put Jesus to death.

 Jesus humbled himself by becoming obedient to death—even death on a cross—a mode of death* reserved for the dregs of humanity.
 Yet, Jesus willingly went to the cross; this was his life's purpose!
-Hebrews 12:2 tells us that Jesus endured the cross for the joy that was before him…(Heb.
-12:2).
-Joy? in dying?
+Hebrews 12:2 tells us that Jesus endured the cross for the joy that was before him!
+Joy, in dying?
 Yes!
 Because he loves us that much!

-Good Friday is good because Jesus overcame sin and death!
-He is Risen…he is risen indeed!
+Good Friday is good because Jesus overcame our greatest foe: sin and death!